 03 of 08

 One of the best gifts you can give this year is your time to help out a local non-profit.
-You can also adopt a needy family and buy them Christmas gifts, or help with their Holiday meal.
+You can also adopt a needy family and buy them Christmas gifts, or help with their holiday meal.
 Most community organizations and churches appreciate volunteers during the holidays.
-Here's a list of places you can offer to volunteer at for the Holidays.

-Popular volunteer opportunities fill fast - so if what you want to do is already covered, make a resolution to volunteer sometime next year when volunteers are needed just as much.
+Popular volunteer opportunities fill up fast -- so if what you want to do is already covered, make a resolution to volunteer sometime in the new year when volunteers are needed just as much.

 04 of 08